polymode/polymode/modes/readme.md

 It is easy to think of the chunkmodes as inter-weaved threads.
 Host chunkmode is a stretched canvas.
 Each inner chunkmode is a thread weaved into the hostmode.
-Visible fragments of chunkmode are chunks.
+Visible fragments of the each thread are chunks.

 ## Class Hierarchy